cybermonkjbot/Cribnosh-app/apps/web/docs/CHEF_PLATFORM_USER_JOURNEYS.md

 **User Actions**:
 1. Chef discovers platform through marketing, referral, or search
-2. Clicks "Become a Chef" or "Apply to Cook" button
+2. Clicks "Cook on Cribnosh" or "Apply to Cook" button
 3. Views information about becoming a chef
 4. Decides to register